 From 2012 to 2016, Ben and Natasha diligently and faithfully served 300+ members of their church and minister to countless more in their community through passionate evangelism, transporting children and families to church on Sunday, leading evangelistic events, and lovingly ministering to the sick and needy.
 Ben preached on a weekly basis to children, and, on occasion, to the entire congregation of Lifeway Baptist Church.
-With the assistance of church family and as a married couple they labored together as a team to organize children's church and teach children of all ages about the glorious gospel and infinite fame of Jesus Christ.
+With the assistance of church family and as a married couple, they labored together as a team to organize children's church and teach children of all ages about the glorious gospel and infinite fame of Jesus Christ.

 Then, in June 2016, God moved the Murrays overseas to Taiwan.
 Retrospectively, Ben and Natasha confess God's sovereign timing is always best, and they readily admit the necessity of practical ministry training—it prepared them for the next stage God had in store for them: God's Kingdom Work in Taiwan.
 Through the gracious financial support of their sending church, they lived in Taiwan for six months.
 Through the mentorship of experienced missionaries already established in Taiwan, the Murrays began learning Chinese, serving in the missionary church-plant in Kaohsiung, and making disciples with English-speaking Taiwanese men and women.
 By the end of their short-term internship with Project China, they moved back to the States affirmed of their joint-calling as missionaries.
 In 2017, they immediately began the fundraising process with full intentions to return to Taiwan by 2020.
 Today, they continue to work full-time to raise the necessary monthly financial support from the God-enabled giving of churches and individuals committed to the spread of the gospel worldwide.

 As Kingdom ambassadors of the risen King, Jesus Christ, the Murrays are going to Taiwan.
 It is their goal to proclaim Christ, plant churches, and prepare national leadership for the glory of God and the advancement of God's kingdom.
 Through God's gifting, guidance, biblical counsel, on-going missionary training, and continual pastoral care, the Lord has solidified the foreseeable future course of their lives into foreign missions.
 Their prayer for their future ministry in Taiwan is for spirit-filled longevity and kingdom effectiveness.
 By God's enabling grace, they are committed to a lifetime of service to the Lord in Taiwan.
-With hearts of full of the overwhelming joy, they ask you to support them in this Kingdom-worthy cause for the sake of the Gospel and the glory of God alone.
-Will you support them with your fervent prayers and send them with the funds for this God-glorifying cause?
+With hearts of full of the overwhelming joy, they ask you to support them in this kingdom-worthy cause for the sake of the gospel and the glory of God alone.
+Will you support them with your fervent prayers and send them with the necessary funds for this God-glorifying cause?